-Norwalk has always been a City of neighborhoods.
-It is home to more than 20 neighborhood associations which participate in meetings of the Mayor’s Neighborhood Preservation Task Force.
+Norwalk has always been a city of neighborhoods.
+It is home to more than 20 neighborhood associations that participate in meetings of the Mayor’s Neighborhood Preservation Task Force.
 Each of these neighborhoods is unique, offering its own character and charm.
-The following is a brief description of the four neighborhoods whose associations cover the largest land mass as well as two neighborhoods with rich histories.
+The following is a brief description of the four neighborhoods whose associations cover the largest landmass as well as two neighborhoods with rich histories.

 • East Norwalk – a diverse neighborhood now home to Calf Pasture Beach, Veterans Memorial Park, and is host of the Norwalk Oyster Festival; the site of Norwalk’s original colonial buildings, a number of which are still in use today (number 1 on the map)

 • Flax Hill – this neighborhood’s agricultural heritage as a flax and hemp farming area is honored at Fodor Farm, which is now the site of a buzzing community garden; home to Flax Hill Park (number 15 on the map)

 • Golden Hill – just a short walk west from the South Norwalk Railroad Station, this is the site of Connecticut’s first State Historic District; the residential neighborhood’s rocky slopes were Revolutionary War battlegrounds (number 9 on the map)

 • Rowayton – a coastal village that fronts on the Long Island Sound and is home to a host of beaches and charming eateries; its central Pinkney Park is the site of summer Shakespeare performances (no formal association)

 • Silvermine – this neighborhood has roots as an art colony that are proudly remembered at the Silvermine Guild Arts Center; home to a number of historic buildings, including the Silvermine Tavern; the Silvermine River once supported a dozen mills, and several working silver mines (number 4 on the map)